 When it comes to tracking customers’ behavior on your website, getting detailed statistics on it and refining your marketing campaign, it’s hard to imagine anything better than Google Analytics.
-Online marketers, SEO specialists and website owners all agree.
+Online marketers, SEO specialists, web developers and website owners all agree.
 Many of them use its free version, while others use the premium one with more features.

 Now, the search giant has gone ahead and announced a new solution for the premium segment.
 The powerful enterprise-oriented set of integrated data and marketing analytics products is called Google Analytics 360 Suite.

 The new tool promises much more advanced options for online marketers to quickly respond to their customers’ needs.
 There is a strong focus on cross-product data integration.
 The creators say they have taken into account customers’ wishes and suggestions when developing it.
 Google promises it is now more convenient to work with web analytics than ever before.

 Google Analytics 360 Suite is a mix of some features invented in the recent couples of years (but improved and updated) with some brand-new ones.
 The new products are now available in limited beta, according to Google.

 Let’s see what products Google Analytics 360 Suite has to offer

 This is a data management platform (DMP) which is natively integrated into DoubleClick and AdWords, thus offering you more convenience in working with these advertising services.
 Google Audience Center 360 is also open to third-party data providers and demand-side platforms (DSPs).

 Google Optimize 360 (new, beta)